Table of contents

 One of the perks of indoor growing is cultivators can fine-tune and control their environments.
-This includes the monitoring temperatures, and humidity control too.
+This includes monitoring temperatures, and humidity control too.
 By dialing in a grow room’s environment, growers can improve plant health and maximize yields, overall.

 Of course, the concept of humidity control is no simple feat to conquer.
 Especially considering the number of external factors that lend to increased moisture in the air.
 So, what are some of the best practices for indoor growing humidity control?